 Latvian National Museum of Art

-Latvian National Museum of Art is the most significant depository in the nation for works of art.
+The Latvian National Museum of Art is one of the most frequently visited sights in Riga.
+It is the most significant depository in the nation for works of art.
 Reopened in May 2016, the building itself has been upgraded, modernized but its majestic beauty from a long-gone era - preserved.

 Riga Central Market

 The leading market squares were once demolished or rebuilt in many cities worldwide.
 Guides showing different European metropolises say: "There used to be a market here!", but it is not a story about Riga, because right here, in the middle of the city, next to the Daugava, lays the impressive Riga Central Market, one of Riga's most interesting sights.

 A unique 19th century's complex of wooden buildings is now renovated in Pārdaugava.
 A group of friends and associates are actively involved in a project of preserving the historic atmosphere of the quarter and adapting it to the dynamics of the 21st century.
 Buildings invite you to enjoy Latvian and European design, fairs, art exhibitions and workshops at court-yards.
 The quarter's special feature is old LADA cars to take you into the past.

 The oldest residential complex in Riga has survived from the 15th century.
 The three houses, which had been cramped together, had long been called the Three Brothers - legend has it that men of the same family built them.
 The buildings, which are several centuries old, now house the Museum of Architecture and the National Center for the Protection of Cultural Monuments.